|

 narrative, with her infant daughter, who is now the wife of a prominent

-to Mrs. Sampson, and was about to return to her home at Lawrenceville,
+Mrs. Sampson, and was about to return to her home at Lawrenceville, Tioga

-Tioga county.
-It was arranged that Mrs. Tubbs should take charge of the
+county.
+It was arranged that Mrs. Tubbs should take charge of the girl,

-girl, ostensibly as nurse of her little child, take her to Lawrenceville,
+ostensibly as nurse of her little child, take her to Lawrenceville, and thence

 But here was a difficulty.
 It was suspected by the agent of the girl’s

-District Attorney was applied to assist in discovering her hiding place.
+Attorney was applied to assist in discovering her hiding place.
+Mrs. Tubbs, with

-Mrs. Tubbs, with her little daughter and her daughter’s black nurse, accompanied
+her little daughter and her daughter’s black nurse, accompanied by her brother,

-that suspicion was disarmed, and he left the car satisfied that “she was
+suspicion was disarmed, and he left the car satisfied that “she was not the maid

 Arrived at Trout Run, almost the first person they saw was the District

-the fugitive had left the city with a party going north, immediately put
+fugitive had left the city with a party going north, immediately put himself

-himself enroute for Trout Run with a fleet horse and light buggy, and arrived
+enroute for Trout Run with a fleet horse and light buggy, and arrived there

-there about the time the cars did.
-Mr. R., the brother, suspecting his
+about the time the cars did.
+Mr. R., the brother, suspecting his business,

-business, immediately took counsel of the landlord, Mr. Charles Barrows,
+immediately took counsel of the landlord, Mr. Charles Barrows, informed him of

-informed him of the position of the affairs, and asked his aid.
-Just then
+the position of the affairs, and asked his aid.
+Just then the District Attorney

-the District Attorney came in, and during the interchange of civilities,
+came in, and during the interchange of civilities, which generally included

 “A lady from Tioga county,” was the reply.